-In this way, structures can operate in sex work that result in the abuse of power, exploitation and violence.
+In sex work, structures can thus operate that result in abuse of power, exploitation and violence.
 But that is not why sex work is the problem.
 On the contrary.
-It makes the effects of structures and processes particularly visible to us.
-Thus, sex work shows us which structures we as a whole society should break up and overcome.
-If sex work had a very positive image and sex workers were highly regarded, then customers would be more likely to treat sex workers with respect and esteem based on this image.
+It simply makes the effects of structures and processes particularly visible to us.
+Thus, sex work shows us what structures we as a whole society should break down and overcome.
+If sex work had very positive connotations and sex workers were highly regarded, then clients would be more likely to treat sex workers with respect and deference based on this image.
 The image of the whore as a second-class woman both ensures that it justifies violence and disrespect against sex workers, and sex workers can begin to identify with this image, which prevents them from resisting assault.
-Those who perceive themselves as worthless and ostracized whores who sell their bodies will expect to be treated badly and will not fight back.
+Those who perceive themselves as worthless and ostracized whores who sell their bodies will expect to be treated badly and will not resist.

 Sex work is also strongly linked to our understanding of sexuality and gender.
-The argumentation that it would traumatize all women sooner or later is based on the assumption that women cannot have sex without emotions, unlike men.
-Women need less sex and above all, for them sex always includes emotions.
-Based on this image, a sex worker must inevitably be traumatized, because she simply does not behave as a „normal“ woman should.
-This understanding of sex work reproduces the woman as helplessly inferior to the man, with little will of her own or the power to make the right decisions; in addition, the sex worker’s approach to sexuality is judged to be incorrect and unhealthy.
-The woman is thus almost defined as not quite sane, which is why she cannot make self-determined decisions and must be protected from men and also from her own inability.
+The argumentation it would traumatize all women sooner or later is based on the assumption that women cannot have sex without emotions, unlike men.
+Women need less sex and above all for them sex always includes feelings.
+Based on this image, a sex worker must necessarily be traumatized, because she simply does not behave as a “normal” woman should.
+This understanding of sex work reproduces the woman as helplessly inferior to the man, with little will of her own or power to make proper decisions; in addition, the sex worker’s approach to sexuality is judged to be improper and unhealthy.
+The woman is thus almost defined as not quite sane, which is why she cannot make self-determined decisions and must be protected from men and also from her own incapacity.
 In this understanding, the man is the superior and thus fundamentally a threat to the woman.
-The sexuality of the man is conceived differently than that of the woman very drive-driven, which is why the man must also simply live out these drives and in doing so, of course, the needs of the woman are completely indifferent to him.
+The sexuality of the man is conceived, unlike that of the woman, very drive-driven, which is why the man must also simply live out these drives and in doing so, of course, the needs of the woman are completely indifferent to him.
 This way of judging sex work only ensures that these role models continue to be reproduced and thus also influences our relationship to sexuality in general.

-Only when sex work is accepted and develops an image as valuable work, will the role attribution be able to break down.
-Positive change is not generated by prohibitions, but by changing gender attributions and by changing public perception and evaluation.
-If society perceives sex work in an appreciative way, this will have a strong influence on the self-perception of sex workers, but also on the behavior of customers.
-Those who believe sex workers deserve a lot of recognition will not behave disrespectfully.
+Only when sex work is accepted and develops an image as valuable work will role attribution be able to break down.
+Positive change is not produced by prohibitions, but by changing gender attributions and changing public perceptions and evaluations.
+If society perceives sex work in an appreciative way, this will have a strong influence on sex workers’ self-perception, but also on clients’ behavior.